 The soil should be rich in organic matter but loose.
 If you have clay soil, mix in some sand to loosen it and improve drainage.
 It’s worth adding a few centimetres of aged compost or all-purpose fertilizer to ensure the soil is rich in nutrients.

 Another element to consider with soil is crop rotation.
 Ideally, you’d work on a three-year crop rotation plan.
-This means you plant radishes every third year in the same spot.
+This means you can grow radishes every third year in the same spot.
 Doing so will prevent diseases.

 Hundreds of varieties of radishes are available and many grow all year-round.
 They vary in size, taste, and colour but share nutritional values.